Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 Good to knows:

-For profile/comment requests “Hi, our founder could be a great fit for this. {1 or 2 very short sentences highlighting why you/your brand is relevant for the request} DM or drop us an email at {email} if you want more info”
+“Hi, our founder could be a great fit for this. {1-2 short sentences on why you/your brand are relevant}.
+DM or email {email} for more info.”

 Hi {Name},